 Fault-based divorces must be brought on certain grounds, such as willful desertion, adultery, bigamy, or extreme cruelty.
 Fault divorces are very rare in Pennsylvania, since the process for obtaining a mutual consent divorce or divorce based on separation are usually faster and less expensive than pursuing a fault divorce.
 However, marital fault, such as one spouse’s adultery, may impact an alimony award or property division in your divorce.

 If both spouses agree that their marriage cannot be saved, they can proceed with a divorce by mutual consent.
 After the complaint is filed, the couple must wait 90 days to finalize the divorce.
 Each spouse writes a statement that says the marriage is “irretrievably broken,” or cannot be saved.
 This process is also called a no-fault divorce.

 The Court of Common Pleas for each county handles family law cases.
-The divorce can be filed in the county where the plaintiff or the defendant resides.
+You can file for divorce in the county where the plaintiff or the defendant spouse resides.

-Pennsylvania Legal Services website has a number of brochures, videos, and sample forms to guide the self represented person through the divorce process.
+Pennsylvania Legal Services website has a number of brochures, videos, and sample forms to guide the self-represented person through the divorce process.
 Pennsylvania Legal Aid provides additional legal help to low-income individuals who qualify for services.

 For more information or to see if you qualify for services, you can contact Pennsylvania Legal Aid at (717) 236-9486.